 Canada's equestrians, both new and experienced, are looking for direction and guidance that can be found through a mentor or coach.
 These individuals play a role that brings together the love of a sport with skill and learning.
 As with many sports, the coaches who impart information and help develop the skills that set athletes up for success also need to be cultivated and developed.
-The Nova Scotia Equestrian Federation (NSEF) is the partner to help develop your coaching skills.
+We are your partner to help you develop your coaching skills.

 The certification process is available in four different streams: Instructor, Competition Coach, Competition Coach Specialist and High Performance Coach.
 Specialization within disciplines is introduced at the Competition Coach Specialist level.

-The NCCP Equestrian Coaching Program is formatted to develop skills of planning, encouragement, equestrian knowledge and technical competency.
+The NCCP Equestrian Coach Program is formatted to develop skills of planning, encouragement, equestrian knowledge and technical competency.